rahulvenugopal/The-HBP/README.md

 ### Part 2: Finding R peaks and cut the data
 1. Identify R peaks and add those points as a STIM channel
 2. Go through the detected R peaks and create a data cleaning report
-3. Epoch the data based on R peaks and have metadta saved based on sleep stages
+3. Epoch the data based on R peaks and have metadata saved based on sleep stages
 4. Reject criteria for amplitude and flatness
 5. Keep a summary of rejected epochs/channels
 6. Write the epochs count per subject per sleep stage